Emmotes/ic_spoilers/docs/anson.md

     "id": 2552,
     "flavour_text": "",
     "description": {
         "desc": "When Anson uses his Storm Crash ultimate ability, Anson's sword ignites in lightning for 45 seconds.
-For the duration, Anson's attacks deal an additional 5 seconds of BUD-based damage, damage him for damage equal to 1% of his Maximum Health, and increase the maximum stacks of Combat Trance's Meditation by 1, up to a maximum of 25 additional maximum stacks.
+For the duration, Anson's attacks deal an additional $(seconds_of_bud) seconds of BUD-based damage, damage him for damage equal to $(damage_percent)% of his Maximum Health, and increase the maximum stacks of Combat Trance's Meditation by $(stacks_per_attack), up to a maximum of $max_stacks___3 additional maximum stacks.
 The increase to the maximum stacks resets when changing areas."
     },
     "effect_keys": [
         {